Certificate in Film Production

 The program also covers basic film studies, including the history of film, because students making films learn from watching other films and analyzing how they work.

 Candidates for admission to the Certificate Program must meet the university's requirements for admission to the Bachelor of Arts or for admission as a mature student.
-Enrollment in the Certificate in Film Production is limited.
+Enrolment in the Certificate in Film Production is limited.
 The stand-alone certificate is a part-time program.
-Students with limited or no university background who are enrolled in the stand-alone certificate should bear in mind that some u-pper-level courses have prerequisites that must be met, and where appropriate should consider taking advantage of the university’s writing and skills development programs.
+Students with limited or no university background who are enrolled in the stand-alone certificate should bear in mind that some upper level courses have prerequisites that must be met, and, where appropriate, should consider taking advantage of the university’s writing and skills development programs.

 Some courses for the Certificate in Film Production may be scheduled in late afternoon or evening time slots.